 “More technical than strenuous, some very rocky sections.”

-Overview45 minutes from Boulder, this trail is an interesting diversion.
-It follows a hogback, and some of the trail is build on layers of off-canter, crumbling sedimentary rock.
+45 minutes from Boulder, this trail is an interesting diversion.
+It follows a hogback, and some of the trail is build on layers of off-camber, crumbling sedimentary rock.

 Stay to the right at the first split (hikers only to the left).
 Stay to the right where the trails meet back up and climb a steep hill with a few switchbacks and water bars.
 Most riders will have to push up a few of the technical sections.